rollbar/docs/onboarding/dotnet.md

 ## Installation instructions for any .NET compatible application

-To send errors to Rollbar from your .NET application, you should use our <a href=“https://github.com/rollbar/Rollbar.NET” target=“_blank” rel=“noopener”>Rollbar.NET</a> SDK.
+To send errors to Rollbar from your .NET application, you should use our [Rollbar.NET SDK](https://github.com/rollbar/Rollbar.NET).

-Install Rollbar.Net with Nuget:
+Install Rollbar .Net with Nuget:

 ```csharp
 Install-Package Rollbar